zycietocalareszta/cx-interview-questions/pokemon_api/assignment.md

 1. The user can see a button and an empty section below it.
 2. The user clicks on the button.
 3. The empty section below the button is replaced with details about a single randomly chosen Pokemon.

+## Task 2

+  * Create a sidebar on the left side of the screen with a list of 10 random pokemons
+    * Each name is clickable
+  * Create a main section, on the right of the sidebar
+    * the main section should display the details of the selected pokemon.
+    * Each time you select a new pokemon from the list, the main section should be refreshed and display the details of the new pokemon
+  * When I refresh the page
+    * the last selected pokemon should be displayed again
+    * but the sidebar should list a complete new list of 10 random pokemon

 # Tools
 You may use any tools or IDE (including online IDEs).